-Figure 2-9 illustrates all possible protection scenarios.
-Although the protection scheme is loaded from the Flash array after reset, it is allowed to change in normal modes.
-This protection scheme can be used by applications requiring re-programming in single chip mode while providing as much protection as possible if no re-programming is required.
+All possible Flash protection scenarios are illustrated in Figure 2-8.
+Although the protection scheme is loaded from the Flash array after reset, it can be changed by the user.
+This protection scheme can be used by applications requiring re-programming in single-chip mode while providing as much protection as possible if re-programming is not required.

-Figure 2-9.
+Figure 2-8.
 Flash Protection Scenarios

-2.3.2.5.1 Flash Protection Restrictions
+2.3.2.6 Flash Protection Restrictions

-The general guideline is that protection can only be added, not removed.
-All valid transitions between Flash protection scenarios are specified in Table 2-12.
+The general guideline is that Flash protection can only be added and not removed.
+Table 2-15 specifies all valid transitions between Flash protection scenarios.
 Any attempt to write an invalid scenario to the FPROT register will be ignored and the FPROT register will remain unchanged.
 The contents of the FPROT register reflect the active protection scenario.
+See the FPHS and FPLS descriptions for additional restrictions.